-- 478 Q: I am a school based SLP, and this year I am expected to conduct screenings of all students in the - 479 kindergarten classes on my caseload.
-Do I need to obtain informed consent prior to proceeding with the - 480 screenings?
-If consent is required, can I rely on the educational assistant to assist me with this process? - 481 A: Speech, language and hearing screening can take place in the form of a mass screening campaign, as - 482 mentioned above, or may target individual children or groups of children to determine which students - 483 require higher level services.
-Both mass screening and targeted individualized screening require the - consent of a parent/guardian in order to proceed. - In terms of mass screenings, informed consent can be obtained by contacting families and obtaining - verbal authorization to proceed or can involve the development of a health screening information sheet - 487 and consent form that is sent to families for their review and signature.
+Q: I am a school based SLP, and this year I am expected to conduct screenings of all students in the kindergarten classes on my caseload.
+Do I need to obtain informed consent prior to proceeding with the screenings?
+If consent is required, can I rely on the educational assistant to assist me with this process?

+A: Speech, language, and hearing screening can take place in the form of a mass screening campaign, as mentioned above, or may target individual children or groups of children to determine which students require higher level services.
+Both mass screening and targeted individualized screening require the consent of a parent/guardian in order to proceed.

+In terms of mass screenings, informed consent can be obtained by contacting families and obtaining verbal authorization to proceed or can involve the development of a health screening information sheet and consent form that is sent to families for their review and signature.
 The information sheet should outline the purpose of the procedure, scheduled dates, and who to call if there are questions.
-Although direct contact with families to obtain consent is arguably the most prudent, in the case of a mass screening, the minimal level of "intrusion" into the child's or parent's autonomy can justify a consent process involving an information sheet and consent form, as outlined above.
+Parents/guardians should also be made aware that they will be contacted directly should individualized services be required for their child after screening.
+Although direct contact with families to obtain consent is arguably the most prudent, in the case of a mass screening, the minimal level of "intrusion" into the child's or caregiver's autonomy can justify a consent process involving an information sheet and consent form, as outlined above.
 The distribution of information regarding the screening campaign could certainly be handled by school staff or by support personnel; however, the SLP or audiologist responsible should be involved in developing the information about the process that is shared with families.